Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Why is it so hard to say no?
-To be a leader you must be strong.
-Or, as Tony Blair said, "The art of leadership is saying no, not yes.
-It is very easy to say yes."
-The idea is that a leader needs to make difficult decisions and stand by them, even if it means saying no and disappointing people.
-This relates to my daily life because I often have to make tough decisions and stand by them, even when it isn't popular.
-This quote reminds me that I am a leader and need to be strong and confident in my decisions.
+What should you do if trouble clouds your vision?
+Keep in the sunlight.
+Or, as Benjamin Franklin said, "Do not anticipate trouble or worry about what may never happen.
+Keep in the sunlight."
+This quote emphasizes the importance of being in the present moment and not worrying about future problems.
+It is important to stay focused on the here and now and not anticipate problems that may never come.
+This mindset helps us to enjoy life more and to be more mindful of our goals and ambitions.

 <!-- </quote> -->